 Why do I need a deep conditioner, hairspray, frizz control, detangler, and a heat protectant?
 I don’t.
 You don’t.
 So much unnecessary trash.
 My hair doesn’t feel any different after taking away all those products, if anything it feels nicer and definitely has more shine.
 My teeth actually feel better as well.
 Since the toothy tabs’ main ingredient is baking soda, I feel like my teeth are being scrubbed, rather than just whitened.

 Although this whole process seems like 5,000 steps and way too much effort, it’s really not.

 This all didn’t happen in a second, and to this day I still replace one single use item in my house with a reusable item each month.
-If every week you switch something about your life to be sustainable, you’ll be living zero waste in no time.
+If every week you make a sustainable switch, you’ll be on the road to zero waste.

-Just remember that zero waste isn’t about creating any trash, don’t feel guilty if you have trash.
-Just know that you’re making a difference by slowly changing your habits and being aware of your impact on our landfills.
-I too, have caved and bought a Reeses.
+Just remember that zero waste is an ongoing process, so don’t feel guilty when you still have trash.
+You’re making a difference by slowly changing your habits and being aware of your impact on our landfills.
+I, too, have caved and bought a Reeses.
 It happens to the best of us.